Authority and Responsibility Principle

 Authority is the power that can be used to command, make decisions, and get work done through others (subordinates).
 Managers have the inherent power to command employees for the completion of organizational tasks.
 Through authority, managers control their employees and make organizational decisions.

-And, responsibility means some duty to perform and is responsible for one’s own actions and decisions.
-When duties are given employees are responsible to complete them in time and in an efficient way.
+And, responsibility means some duty to perform and being responsible for one’s own actions and decisions.
+When duties are given employees are responsible to complete them on time and in an efficient way.

 - Responsibility or duty can not be performed well if a person is not given desirable authority to make relevant decisions.